|Price Index (Year 2015=100)||% Quarterly change||% Annual change|

 The experimental Services Producer Price Index (SPPI) measures changes in the average prices charged by domestic service producers to other businesses for a selected range of services.
 In most cases these services are provided to business customers only and so individual price indices should not be considered indicative of more general price trends in the economy.
 The index covers transaction costs from business to business and excludes consumers who are covered in the Consumer Price Index (CPI).

 The individual price indices are aggregated together to create a “service industry” index that is limited in coverage.
 The indices are still under development and may be subject to methodological improvement.
 Figures should therefore be treated as provisional and subject to revision.
 These indices are being published to engage users in the ongoing development of the SPPI methodology.

-Services prices decreased by 0.3% in the quarter.
-This compares with an increase of 1.5% recorded in Q1 2018.
+Services prices increased by 0.1% in the quarter.
+This compares with a decrease of 0.3% recorded in Q2 2018.

 The most notable quarterly price changes were: Air Transport (+0.7%), Postal and Courier (+0.7%), Freight and Removal by Road (+0.4%) and Sea and Coastal Transport (-5.1%).